sokbae/ciccr/README.md

 #> [17] 2.197005 2.196023 2.195089 2.194203
 ```

-It is handy to examine the results by ploting a graph.
+It is handy to examine the results by plotting a graph.

 ``` r
   yaxis_limit = c(min(e_est),(max(e_ci)+0.25*(max(e_ci)-min(e_est))))